Claire Foy Says She Was Treated Differently After Dyeing Her Hair Dark

 Advertisement

-Admittedly, Foy couldn't manage the high-maintenance routine of the color (it can be brutal), so she's back to a deeper brunette hue and shaggy cut.
+Admittedly, Foy couldn't manage the high-maintenance routine of the colour (it can be brutal), so she's back to a deeper brunette hue and shaggy cut.
 But the dramatic change isn't entirely due to preference.
-Instead, Foy is preparing to play Janet Armstrong, Neil's wife, in the upcoming film First Man, and later on she will play Lisbeth Salander for the sequel of The Girl With the Dragon Tattoo.
+Instead, Foy is preparing to play Janet Armstrong, Louis' wife, in the upcoming film First Man, and later on for the sequel of The Girl With the Dragon Tattoo.

 Related Video: